harundogdu/harundogdu/README.md

 - I am dealing with Web and Mobile Programming and improving myself.
 - These days I'm trying something on Swift and Python.😄

-<p> I am currently making money from my work as a Freelancer.
-I read, play and travel for hobby purposes.
-I am thinking of sharing the works I have / will do here    </p>
+I am currently making money from my work as a Freelancer. <br/>
+I read, play and travel for hobby purposes. <br/>
+I am thinking of sharing the works I have / will do here    <br/>

 ###  &nbsp;GitHub Stats